-Wright-Locke Farm’s youth education programs offer children a unique, hands-on experience learning about farming and the natural world on a historic working farm.
-All of our programs include lessons and activities related to agriculture, the environment, or natural science while utilizing the fields, pastures, barns, and wooded trails as our living classroom.
-Specific subject focuses include soil, compost, worms, plants, Wright-Locke farm animals (goats, chickens, honey bees), land conservation, farm history, select wildlife (plants, animals, insects, fungi), and more.
-Daily activities include visiting or caring for our farm animals, cooking healthy and seasonal dishes to try, tending our two youth gardens, and free choice time to partake in games, arts and crafts, and more.
+Wright-Locke FarmΓÇÖs youth education programs offer children a unique, hands-on experience learning about farming and the natural world on our historic working farm.
+Our programs go beyond just teaching about the farmΓÇöfor each child, we aim to inspire curiosity about the natural world, foster a sense of comfort in the outdoors, and develop a sense of respect for living things.
+All of our programs include lessons and activities related to agriculture and the environment using our fields, pastures, barns, woods, and farm animals as a living classroom.
+Specific subjects include Wright-Locke farm animals (goats, chickens, honey bees), farm operations, outdoor exploration, and plant growth.
+Each day, we begin with our “choresΓÇ¥, caring for the chickens and harvesting whatever crop is in season for our farm snack.
 We currently offer season-inspired youth programs during the spring, summer, and fall months.

 1. Log into, or create, your account via WLFarm.org.
 It’s quick and easy!
 We just need some basic information about yourself.